Madhwansh/Stateless-Canva/README.md

-# Vite Canvas App
+# Stateless-Canva

 This repository contains a Vite + React implementation of a shareable canvas editor.
 The application allows users to draw rectangles, circles and freeform paths, insert editable text, adjust colours, undo/redo actions, export the canvas and collaborate through a shared link.
-The state of each canvas is stored in Firebase Firestore; clients listen for real‑time updates via `onSnapshot()`【348854172295563†L1298-L1305】 and persist changes by writing serialised Fabric.js JSON using `set()`【636645730324739†L4649-L4654】【507660736763866†L1786-L1814】.
+The state of each canvas is stored in Firebase Firestore; clients listen for real‑time updates via `onSnapshot()` and persist changes by writing serialised Fabric.js JSON using `set()`.

 ## Features

 * **Modern tooling** – Built with [Vite](https://vitejs.dev/) for fast development builds and [Tailwind CSS](https://tailwindcss.com/) for styling.
-* **Real‑time collaboration** – Multiple users editing the same `/canvas/:id` route will see each other's changes instantly thanks to Firestore snapshots【348854172295563†L1298-L1305】.
+* **Real‑time collaboration** – Multiple users editing the same `/canvas/:id` route will see each other's changes instantly thanks to Firestore snapshots.
 * **Rich editing tools** – Add rectangles, circles, text boxes or draw freely with the pen tool.
 Modify object colours, move, resize and rotate objects.
 * **Undo/Redo & Export** – Navigate through a history of changes or export the canvas as PNG or SVG images.
 * **Shareable links** – The home route generates a new scene ID and redirects to `/canvas/:id`.
 Share the URL to collaborate with anyone.